Simple unbalanced optimal transport: Other versions of the unbalanced transport metric

-On the other hand, the metric $ \Gdiv$ on $\Vol$ with an extra divergence term (see \eqref{eq:trueWFR}) has a similar WFR form, although not in the Hamiltonian, but in the Lagrangian setting: the first term is the Wasserstein metric, while the second, divergence term is the degenerate ${\dot H}^1$ contribution giving the Fisher-Rao metric on $\Vol$.
+On the other hand, the metric $ \Gdiv$ on $\Vol$ with an extra divergence term (see \eqref{eq:trueWFR}) also has a WFR form, although not in the Hamiltonian, but in the Lagrangian setting: the first term is the Wasserstein metric, while the second, divergence term is the degenerate ${\dot H}^1$ contribution giving the Fisher-Rao metric on $\Vol$. \end{remark}

-From this point of view, the direct product $\DiffR$ descending to metric $\bG$ on $\Vol$ is the ``intersection” of the two approaches, delivering the common terms for both extensions. \end{remark}